5 Signs Your Relationship Has Come To An End

 If you see that you’re not working any longer and aren’t willing to give 100%, it’s time to end things.

-4. Before you were attracted, now you can’t stand them
+4. Before, you were attracted, now you can’t stand them

 During the infatuation phase it’s easy to feel so happy and lucky that you only see the positive, good things in your partner.
-As time passes, this can change, causing everything that once attracted you to suddenly become unbearable.
+As time passes, this can change, causing everything that once attracted you to suddenly becomes unbearable.

 This can confuse your partner because they may have gone a long time without changing their habits that now make your hair stand on end, and yet you never complained before.